 Lawyer - Montréal

-Raphaelle Alimi-Lacroix is a lawyer in Langlois lawyers’ Montréal office.
-Her practice is primarily focused on labour and employment law.
+Raphaelle Alimi-Lacroix is a lawyer in the labour and employment law group in Langlois lawyers’ Montréal office.

 She practises law in English and in French.

 Certification in EU Affairs, Sciences Po Lille, 2015